 Chile de Árbol peppers are small and thin Mexican peppers 2-3 inches long and less than a ½ inch wide.
 The name means “tree chili” in Spanish, which refers to the woody stem of the pepper.
 Learn more about them from Chili Pepper Madness.

-Sources rate this chile in 2 categories- 15,000-30,000 and 50,000-65,000 Scovilles.
+SCOVILLE HEAT UNITS: Sources rate this chili in 2 categories- 15,000-30,000 and 50,000-65,000 SHU

 Chiles de Árbol are small and thin Mexican peppers, growing to 2-3 inches long and less than a ½ inch wide.
-They mature to red, and are harvested and used at this stage.
+They mature to a bright, vibrant red, and are harvested and used at this stage.
 Chile de Árbol means “tree chili” in Spanish, a name which refers to the woody stem of the pepper.
-Other names for this chile include Bird’s beak chile, andRat’s tail chile.

 Other names for this pepper include Bird’s beak chile, and Rat’s tail chile.